 Storage

-Chocolate chip cookies will store well within a cookie jar/tin/airtight tub for 5 days, possibly a few days longer.
-Cookies can be stored for longer if wrapped in kitchen foil or food wrap and placed into a food container and kept refrigerated.
+Chocolate chip cookies will store well within a cookie jar or tin for about 5 days, possibly a few days longer.
+We like to store these cookies in a glass cookie jar.

 Or freeze for up to 3-4 months.
 Cookies defrost very quickly at room temperature so are ideal to store within the freezer for when those unexpected visitors show up.

 Cookies can be enjoyed warm or refreshed, by popping into in a warm oven for a few minutes.
-Or air-fry on a medium-high heat for a few minutes or until warmed through.
+Or air-fry on a medium heat for a few minutes or until warmed through.

 Any margarine designed for baking or cooking, that does not contain animal-based ingredients, is perfect for vegan cookies.
 Vegan butter is also fine as long as it states on the packaging that it can be used for baking or cooking.

-Many supermarkets own brand of baking spread/margarine are also suitable for vegans and are less expensive, so can be a good choice as they usually work just as well compared to branded margarines.
+Many supermarkets own brand of baking spread or margarine are also suitable for vegans and are usually less expensive, so can be a good choice as they usually work just as well compared to branded margarines.

-Margarines or spreads that state 'lite' or 'reduced-fat' etc, are generally not that great for baking and cooking, as some of the fat may have been replaced with additional water or other ingredients.
+However, margarines or spreads that are diet or reduced fat are generally not that great for baking and cooking, as usually some of the fat has been replaced with additional water or other ingredients which could affect the texture of the bake.

-Soya, oat, almond or rice milk are perfect choices for vegan cookies.
-It doesn't matter too much whether your milk is sweetened or unsweetened.
+Soya, oat, or almond milk are good choices for vegan cookies but it doesn't matter too much whether your milk is sweetened or unsweetened.
+Alternatively, use whatever type of milk that you normally use for cooking, baking, or drinking.

-A product may be regarded as 'accidently vegan' if it contains no animal-based ingredients yet is not officially identified as vegan and it may/or may not have a vegetarian label.
-A company has to pay extra money for a vegan label so some prefer not to have the added expense or they may not wish to identify there product as dairy free in case of issues with consumers allergies, etc.
+'Accidently vegan' chocolate contains no animal-based ingredients yet is not officially labelled as vegan and it may or may not have a vegetarian label.
+A company has to pay extra money for a vegan label so some prefer not to have the added expense or they may not wish to identify their product as dairy-free in case of issues with consumers allergies, etc.

 When looking for 'accidently vegan' chocolate in the supermarket or food stores, look out for these ingredients that indicate the chocolate has animal ingredients: